php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ~~~

-Compound namespaces with a depth of two or more MUST not be used.
+Compound namespaces with a depth of three or more MUST not be used.
 Therefore the
 following is the maximum compounding depth allowed:
 ~~~php
 <?php